-- Search for internships on the B-W Career Network, on ClevelandIntern.Net, at the Career & Internship Expo, in the directories of the CareerPlace Library in Career Services, and through family, friends, faculty, and staff. - Plan ahead!
-Be sure to begin your internship search early.
-Internship searches can take up to 6 months to implement, particularity if you are applying by application, need a security clearance, or plan to conduct your internship abroad or in another city. - Attend an Internship Orientation Workshop offered every Tuesdays at noon in Career Services.
-Once you have attended an Internship Orientation Workshop you will be able to earn credit for internships until you graduate. - Arrange your academic course load wisely; be sure to schedule your classes so you have large blocks of free time.
+- Plan ahead!
+Begin your internship search early.
+Internship searches can take up to six months to implement, particularity if you are required to complete an application, need a security clearance, or plan to conduct your internship abroad or in another city. - Attend an Internship Orientation Workshop, held every Tuesday at noon in Career Services.
+Once you have attended an Internship Orientation Workshop you will be able to earn credit for internships-within the maximum number of hours allotted-until you graduate.